s0riak/pi-led-control/hardware/hardware.md

 The result should look something like this:
-![upside of the control board](https://raw.githubusercontent.com/s0riak/pi-led-control/master/hardware/upside.jpg) Headers on the right handside connects the GPIOs of the pi.
+![upside of the control board](https://raw.githubusercontent.com/s0riak/pi-led-control/master/hardware/upside.jpg) Headers on the right hand side connects the GPIOs of the pi.
 Headers on the left drive the LED strip.
-Powersupply is on the bottom right.
+Power supply is on the bottom right.
 The Underside of the board:
-![underside of the control board](https://raw.githubusercontent.com/s0riak/pi-led-control/master/hardware/underside.jpg) Headers on the right handside connects the GPIOs of the pi.
+![underside of the control board](https://raw.githubusercontent.com/s0riak/pi-led-control/master/hardware/underside.jpg) Headers on the right hand side connects the GPIOs of the pi.
 Headers on the left drive the LED strip.
-Powersupply is on the top right.
+Power supply is on the top right.

 ##Shopping Cart